-HP's decision on webOS to come in the next two weeks, Meg Whitman saysAlex Wagner - Deputy Managing Editor, News Desk
+HP's decision on webOS to come in the next two weeks, Meg Whitman saysAlex Wagner - Editorial Director of News and Content

 It was way back in the middle of August that HP announced its plans to discontinue operations on webOS hardware, and at the time HP said that it would be exploring its options on just what it would be doing with the webOS software.
 Fast forward a few months and we're still no closer to knowing the fate of webOS, though the timeframe in which HP has said it expects to make a decision has been shrinking.
 Today that trend continues, as HP CEO Meg Whitman has told French newspaper Le Figaro that a decision should come in the next two weeks.
 Whitman added that the decision is a tough one because HP has a team of 600 employees that's in limbo.
 Interestingly, she also said that "We need to have another operating system," but didn't go into any further details.